overwolf/overwolf.github.io/docs/start/creating-demo-app.md

 **Now you have a working Overwolf app installer!**
 You can double click on it, and it will be installed into the Overwolf dock.

-After clicking on it, the app window should be displayed:
+After launch the app from the Overwolf dock, the app window should be displayed:

 ![alt-text](assets/basic-sample-app.png)